The Truth About Rosemary Oil & Hair Growth

 Is it safe to use rosemary oil on your hair and scalp?

-A possible catalyst for irritation is when using the oil alone.
-Despite what the TikTok videos might suggest, pure rosemary essential oil (and essential oils in general) is very potent and could cause scalp irritation.
+A possible catalyst for irritation is using the oil alone.
+Despite what the TikTok videos might suggest, pure rosemary essential oil (this goes for essential oils in general) is very potent and could cause scalp irritation.
 Worse yet, it might have the opposite of the intended effect.
-"Maintaining a healthy scalp plays a fundamental role in supporting healthy hair growth by providing conditions to optimise the function of the hair follicle," adds Dr Wong.
-"There are many examples in which an unhealthy scalp can lead to increased hair loss such as eczema, psoriasis, fungal infections or yeast overgrowth."
+"Maintaining a healthy scalp plays a fundamental role in supporting healthy hair growth by providing conditions to optimize the function of the hair follicle," adds Dr. Wong.
+"There are many examples in which an unhealthy scalp can lead to increased hair loss, such as eczema, psoriasis, fungal infections, or yeast overgrowth."

 Advertisement